SenkiAlphonse/Vulpes-velox/README.md

   - Other than 8 digit product numbers
   - 0 or less quantities
   - Assigning to products that don't exist etc
-  - Aren't allowed, handled on backend and frontend as well.
+  Aren't allowed, handled on backend and frontend as well.
+- Flyway
+- Html fragments
+- ItemController tests with 8/10 pitest mutation coverage, 19/19 line coverage
+- Product abstract parent entity to substitute multiple queries
--
+- Pageable users table
--
+- Custom exceptions